Linear Model and Extensions: To model or not to model?

 and $\alpha(F_{1})=E(y)=E(x^{2}) =1/3$.

 \item If $x\sim F_{2}(x)$ is Uniform$(0,1)$, then the best linear approximation is $-1/6+x$.
 We can see this result from

 and $\alpha(F_{2})=E(y)-\beta E(x)=E(x^{2})-E(x)=1/3-1/2=-1/6$

 \item If $x\sim F_{3}(x)$ is Uniform$(-1,0)$, then the best linear approximation is $-1/6-x.$ This result holds by symmetry. \end{enumerate} Figure \ref{fig::bestlinearapproximation} shows the true conditional mean function $x^2$ and the best linear approximations.
-As highlighted in the notation above, the best linear approximation depends on the distribution of $X$. \end{example}
+As highlighted in the notation above, the best linear approximation depends on the distribution of $x$. \end{example}

-From the above, we can see that the best linear approximation depends on the distribution of $X$.
+From Example \ref{eg::bestlinearapproximations}, we can see that the best linear approximation depends on the distribution of $X$.
 This complicates the interpretation of $\beta$ from the population OLS decomposition \citep{buja2019models}.
-More importantly, this can cause problems if we care about the external validity of statistical inference \citep[][page 66]{sims2010but}.
+Consequently, this can cause problems for {\it external validity} because $\beta$ will be different in a future environment with different distribution of $X$. \citet[][page 66]{sims2010but} pointed this out as a critique of \citet{angrist2008mostly}.